simonmcmanus/speclate/README.md

 Take the /pages/home/home.html and append it to the #container div in the layout.html.

+Take the /pages/home/home.html and append it to the #container div in the layout.html.

+Get the cat component and append it to the li, changing the innerHTML to helllo kitty.

 #Page with component and array of data

 ```js